 A link shall have a description explaining the purpose of the link.
 It is only used for human needs.

+A link shall have a source location and a target location.

 The class “Report”

-A report A link shall have a source location and a target location.is stored in a base (see 3.1.1) and keep track of status changes for a link (see 1.1.1.2).
+A report is stored in a base (see 3.1.1) and keep track of status changes for a link (see 1.1.1.2).
 For the moment this class is not sub classed but it might be useful to have specific implementation for automated processing of reports.

 A report shall have a description for human interactions.